-- MRAC sponsors the Wisconsin State ARRL Convention at the Schroeder Hotel (June 15,16). - Any MRAC member who conducts the code classes prior to MRAC meetings will not have to pay dues for the year. - ARRL creates the DXCC Honor Roll for those with the most countries worked. - Dr. Vladimir K. Zworykin demonstrates the first electron microscope. - Woman's Nylon stockings go on sale. - U.S. cipher experts use a technique they called "Magic" to break the Japanese secret diplomatic code. - FDR is elected for his third term. - The first helicopters are flying.
+- MRAC sponsors the Wisconsin State ARRL Convention at the Schroeder Hotel (June 15, 16). - Any MRAC member who conducts the code classes prior to MRAC meetings will not have to pay dues for the year. - ARRL creates the DXCC Honor Roll for those with the most countries worked. - The National Television System Committee (NTSC) was formed by the FCC to work out standards for the introduction of television (analog at the time) to the country. - Dr. Vladimir K. Zworykin demonstrates the first electron microscope. - U.S. cipher experts use a technique they called "Magic" to break the Japanese secret diplomatic code. - FDR is elected for his third term (the last President to be able to do so). - The 40 hour work week became law created by the "Fair Labor Standards Act" of 1938. - "The Adventures of Superman" serial debuted on radio. - The first helicopters take flight. - Carl Zeidler, a Democrat, is elected mayor of the city of Milwaukee.

-- With a number of members going into the armed forces due to the war, MRAC members still in Milwaukee record a series of 78 rpm records to send audible greetings to members overseas. - MRAC organized a bowling party for December 6. - December 8-MRAC worked with the Mayors office to set up a state-wide and local civil defense program. - MRAC withdraws from the Chicago Area Radio Council. - MRAC investigates the possibility of Life memberships. - MRAC-UHF Emergency Corps has their first meeting with a topic of the defining of equipment connector standards for portable equipment interoperability in time of emergency. - The ARRL is flooded with requests from the government for technical men needed on National Defense projects.
+- With a number of members going into the armed forces due to the war, MRAC members still in Milwaukee record a series of 78 rpm records to send audible greetings to members overseas. - MRAC organized a bowling party for December 6. - December 8-MRAC worked with the Mayor's office to set up a state-wide and local civil defense program. - MRAC withdraws from the Chicago Area Radio Council (possibly due to the membership fee involved). - MRAC investigates the possibility of Life memberships. - MRAC-UHF Emergency Corps has their first meeting with a topic of the defining of equipment connector standards for portable equipment interoperability in time of emergency. - F. E. Handy W1BDI, Communications Manager of ARRL attends a dinner party thrown by MRAC in his honor Oct.
+29 at the Schlitz Brown Bottle. - The ARRL is flooded with requests from the government for technical men needed on National Defense projects.
 Special registration blanks were included in the December QST.
-The government was looking for specialist with radio experience to replace civilian workers that have been called into the service or to a defense post. - Galvin Manufacturing Co. introduces the first FM two-way radios for public service agencies. - December 7-the Japanese attack Pearl Harbor. - The Red Cross suggested that club members form a group to take First Aid instructions ASAP. - Rubber tires are the first items to be rationed due to the war. - FCC licensed 10 commercial television broadcast stations (May 2).
+The government was looking for specialists with radio experience to replace civilian workers that have been called into the service or to a defense post. - Galvin Manufacturing Co. introduces the first FM two-way radios for public service agencies. - A coaxial cable based telephone system containing 480 channels was placed in operation from Minneapolis, Minn. to Stevens Point, Wisconsin.
+This was the largest capacity telephone cable in operation at the time. - December 7-the Japanese attack Pearl Harbor. - The Red Cross suggested that club members form a group to take First Aid instructions. - Rubber tires are the first items to be rationed due to the war. - FCC licensed 10 commercial television broadcast stations (May 2).
 The first commercial television station, WNBT began broadcasting July 1.
 WNBT eventually changed it call letters to WNBC.